syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Binding.md

 #### Binding MDB File by using Visual Studio 2005
 The following steps are to be used with Visual Studio 2005 and .NET 2.0.
 Smart Tags that are available in the .NET 2.0 Designer to hook into your MDB file.
 This process of binding is fully designer based, user do not need to write even a single line of code.

-1.From the Syncfusion tab in the toolbox, drag a GridGroupingcontrol onto the form.
+1.From the Syncfusion tab in the toolbox, drag a GridGroupingControl onto the form.
 2.In the GridGroupingControl smart tag, click the Choose Data Source drop down.
 Then click the Add Project Data Source link in the drop down.

 ![](Data-Binding_images/Data-Binding_img6.jpeg)